 - It causes earthquakes

 - It induces the recycling of elements within the biosphere and between the geosphere and biosphere

 Types of plate boundaries:

-Plate Boundaries mainly consists of three types (fourth is a mixed type), formed in the manner the plates shift in relative to each other.
+Plate Boundaries mainly consist of three types (the fourth is a mixed type), formed in the manner the plates shift in relative to each other.
 These are collectively referred to as surface phenomena of different types.
 Plate boundaries are of different types, namely:

 These boundaries happen where two lithospheric plates move apart, or maybe further precisely, collide away from one other despite the transform faults, where plates are neither created nor destroyed.

-These boundaries happen when both plates move apart from one other.
+These boundaries happen when both plates move apart from one another.

-These boundaries happen where both plates move towards one other to form a zone of subduction or a continental collision.
+These boundaries happen when both plates move towards one other to form a zone of subduction or a continental collision.

 These boundaries happen when natural or human-made structures that cross a transform boundary are offset—split into pieces and carried in opposite directions.